dreamportdev/Osdev-Notes/Memory_Management/README.md

 * Virtual Memory Manager
 * Heap Allocation

 Don't worry we will try to keep it as simple as possible, using basic algorithms and try to explain all the grey areas...
-But stil it will be sometime hard to follow, you will prob
+But stil it will be sometime hard to follow, you will probably, and most likely have to go through several parts of this section multiple times...

 For every of the steps above there will be a dedicated section, while in this one we will try to explain the global picture.
 Before proceeding let's define briefly the concepts above (for in detail explanation please refer to their own sections):